jpbascur/citation_clusters_evaluation/README.md

-# citation_clusters_evaluation
+# citation_clusters_evaluation/n
-Code of the paper Academic information retrieval using citation clusters: In-depth evaluation based on systematic reviews
+Code of the paper Academic information retrieval using citation clusters: In-depth evaluation based on systematic reviews/n

-Warning:
+Warning:/n
-For legal reasons, we do not provide the data that this code used.
+For legal reasons, we do not provide the data that this code used./n

 Content:
 The .py files are modules that the .pynb files call, and the .pynb what is run.